Metric/data.io/README.markdown

 No nonsense pure event driven websocket server.
 With a simple data packet format that uses JSON.
 It is easy to create a client for any language, way easier than socket.io.
 You can find some pre-built ones https://github.com/metric/data.io.clients

-Does not handle binary data.
 If you want to send binary, either base64 encode it or make sure the bytes are in a regular JavaScript Array object.

 Does not queue emissions if not connected.
 If not connected then nothing is sent and it is ignored.